TDS AND pH FACT SHEET

 Did you find this information useful?
 Please help us to send digital TDS and digital pH meters which are guaranteed to work for at least two years to schools!
 Please chip in $5 or donate $20 or more and receive an Official Donation Receipt for Income Tax Purposes - or donate $170 to provide an Operation Water Pollution kit for a school.

-Health Canada.
-2011.
+Government of Canada.
+August 2016.
 Canadian Drinking Water Guidelines.

 Saskatchewan Environment.
 2006.
 Saskatchewan’s Drinking Water Quality Standards and Objectives (summarized).

 Water Research Center.
 N.D.
 The pH of Water.